 A birth certificate is an official record of a birth, but did not exist until 1st July 1837, when civil registration began.
 After 1875, parents were, and still are to this day, required to register a birth within six weeks, or face being fined for non-submission of this information.

-To obtain a birth certificate, you must first find the correct entry in the GRO Index, which is the national record of births, marriages and deaths.
+To obtain a birth certificate, you must first find the correct GRO Index reference number from the GRO Index, which is the national record of births, marriages and deaths.
 The GRO has re-indexed the births section of the index up to 1918, and now usually includes the maiden name of the mother from 1837.

 If you cannot find your ancestor in the index, try looking in subsequent quarters - you may find someone born on 28th August 1859 was not registered until the following quarter which would be the December quarter rather than the September quarter.

 Up to 1875, registering a birth was the responsibility of the registrar, resulting in up to 15 percent of births not being recorded.
 In earlier years, a woman may not have registered the birth of an illegitimate child because of the shame connected with the event at the time, and some parents did not register a birth because they believed that if a child was baptised, their birth did not need to be registered, so you may not find your ancestor in the records.

 Another reason you may be unable to find your ancestor's entry in the index could be because a birth was incorrectly indexed as the clerk may have misheard the name, or wrote down their date of birth inaccurately.
 You should try looking for alternative spellings of your ancestor's name.

 Obtaining a certificate is very important because it can help you to associate a child with their correct parent(s).
 If you have an ancestor who has a very common name such as Smith it can take on even more significance.
 There are numerous John Smith's in the GRO Index in any given year, and it is essential to make sure you have found the correct entry.